MPAN-cpu/Automation/README.md

 ## Step 1: Issues Initialization

 There are mainly two pathways to achieve the issue initization on this repo, including update csv file (push) and update continuously on Google Sheet.
+The automation is mainly achieved through written scripts and Github Action yml file.

 #### Option 1: Upload the data file (.csv)

 #### Option 2: Update the data on Google Sheet